implico/sass-core/README.md

 }
 ```

 Sprite position and dimensions will adapt to the `.sprite-wrap` container width.
+You should set the [spritesmith] `algorithm` option to `diagonal`.
+Be aware, that using this method (the mixin calculates background position and size in percentages) for large images will impact the performance in Chrome browser.

 ### Utilities